Mreaggle/JumpstyleUnitedNations/README.md

 Feel free to contribute and share insights about your national Jumpstyle scene.
 Let’s reach those with less access to information and help them discover the world of Jumpstyle!

-# The General Assembly
+# Composition

- - The General Assembly is a decentralized board including worldwide people from dance, music and community key figures.
+ - JUN is a global body formed by The General Assembly, which is a decentralized board including worldwide people from dance, music and community key figures.
- - Any jumper can join JUN's General Assembly, as it's driven by all nations that had any kind of activity over Jumpstyle History.
+ - Any jumper can join JUN's General Assembly, as it's driven by all Nations that had any kind of activity over Jumpstyle History and aim to be a JUN recognized Nation-community by applying its frameworks and standards.
- - We hardly work to have important key figures from both music and dance scenes on the information side.
+ - We hardly work to keep important key figures from both music and dance scenes supporting us on spreading proper and accurate information.

 #### Volunteers:
 | 🇧🇷 (9) | 🇻🇪 (1) | 🇳🇱 (2) | 🇨🇱 (3) |